dj311/uob-summer-project/README.md

 # Machine Learning for Automated Vulnerability Detection in Source Code <small>(WIP)</small>
 *Masters Project at University of Bristol*

-All of our documented code can be found in the code folder.
-The data used in this project can be found in the data folder.
+All of our documented code can be found in the [code](./code/) folder.
+The data used in this project can be found in the [data](./data/) folder.
+Generated figures and images can be found in the [images](./images/) folder.

 ## Development